-‘I had never thought that I would be part of the collective, when Saiba Paik, one of my neighbours told me to accompany her in a meeting organized by Digambarpur Angikar, I went out with the thought that I would get a chance to spend some time outside home.
+‘I had never thought that I would be part of the collective.
+When Saiba Paik, one of my neighbours told me to accompany her in a meeting organized by Digambarpur Angikar, I went out with the thought that I would get a chance to spend some time outside home.
 Reaching there and attending the meeting gave me a total new perspective about women’s life.
-And I made my mind to get involved in the collective and work towards its betterment’ said Sarbani.
+It was then that I made my mind to get involved in the collective and work towards its betterment ,” said Sarbani.
 Initially she was only a member of the collective, later because of her dedication and commitment she got selected as the secretary of the collective.

-Mentioning about the other aspects of the group, Sarbani mentioned ‘we are one of the progressive collectives and are involved in addressing in social issues too.
+Mentioning about the other aspects of the group, Sarbani mentioned “we are one of the progressive collectives and are involved in addressing in social issues too.
 We have stopped two possible child marriages in our village.
 Further, we took action and demolished two liquor shops running in the village.
-We regularly visit various government offices to know about the schemes so that the collective can access those schemes’.
+We regularly visit various government offices to know about the schemes so that the collective can access those schemes.”